Fast and Fusiest: An Optimal Fusion-Aware Mapper for Accelerator Design: Compatibility Criteria

 We reduce the time spent checking for pmapping compatibility by only joining pmappings from compatible groups.
 For example, instead of trying to join every pmapping for Einsum $A$ with every pmapping for Einsum $B$, we check the compatibility between groups for Einsum $A$ and groups for Einsum $B$.
 Then for any compatible group of $A$ and group of $B$, any pmapping in the group of $A$ is always compatible with any pmapping in the group of $B$.

-Grouping based on compatibility ensures that pruning is optimality-preserving because any two pmappings in the group are interchangeable.
-Specifically, just as we can trade one puzzle piece for another in the same group in Fig.~\ref{fig:puzzle_tuple}, we can also trade any pmapping in a mapping with another pmapping from the same group.
-So, if pmapping $p_1$ is Pareto-better than another pmapping $p_2$ in the same group, it is optimality-preserving to prune $p_2$ because any mapping that contains $p_2$ could be improved by replacing $p_2$ with $p_1$.
+Moreover, grouping based on compatibility ensures that pruning is optimality-preserving because any two pmappings in the group are interchangeable.
+Specifically, just as we can trade one puzzle piece for another in the same group in Fig.~\ref{fig:puzzle_tuple}, we can trade any pmapping in a mapping with another pmapping from the same group.
+So, if pmapping $p_1$ is Pareto-better than pmapping $p_2$ in the same group, it is optimality-preserving to prune $p_2$ because any mapping containing $p_2$ could be improved by replacing $p_2$ with $p_1$.